-Buying a mattress for your kids is one of those parental duties that you’ll have to carry out as your children grow.
+Buying a mattress for your kids is one of those parental duties that you’ll have to carry out as your children grow for their well-being

 The overall quality and durability of the mattress will determine how soon you’ll be buying another mattress.

 However, remember that buying a mattress especially for kids is about getting a mattress that they’ll love to sleep on.
-It should be both comfortable and supportive to promote a deep and undisturbed sleep each night.
+It should be comfortable, breathable and supportive to promote a deep and high-quality sleep each night.